Ramón Sánchez-Parodi Montoto

-Ramón Sánchez-Parodi Montoto (born 25 September 1938 in Consolación del Sur, Pinar del Río, Cuba) is a Cuban diplomat and writer.
+Ramón Sánchez-Parodi Montoto (born 25 September 1938 in Consolación del Sur, Pinar del Río, Cuba) was a Cuban diplomat and writer.
 Sánchez-Parodi served as the first chief of the Cuban Interests Section in Washington, D.C. from September 1977 to April 1989.
-He then served as Deputy Foreign Minister (1989–1994) and as Ambassador to Brazil (1994–2000).
-He is now chief of the Department of International Relations at Cuba's Customs Agency and worked as a journalist and writer.
+He then served as deputy foreign minister (1989–1994) and as ambassador to Brazil (1994–2000).
+He was chief of the Department of International Relations at Cuba's Customs Agency and worked as a journalist and writer.

+Sánchez-Parodi died on 11 December 2024.